 Small businesses may be affected by changes to Form 944, Employer's Annual Federal Tax Return.
-The changes include the ability for small employers to elect whether they want to file Form 944 or Form 941, Employer's Quarterly Federal Tax Return.
+The changes include the ability for small employers to elect whether they want to file Form 944 or Form 941, for the entire calendar year are eligible to file annual Form 944 rather than the quarterly Form 941.
+In the past, filing this form has been mandatory for employers who met the qualifications and were notified by the Internal

+Employer's Quarterly Federal Tax Return.